nsg-ethz/ACC-Turbo/simulations/README.md

 **Figure 10: Performance of clustering strategies**:
 * Execute: `./run_fig_10.sh`
 * Results: `python/plots/num_clusters`
-* 💡 *Hint:* Since this experiment involves the exhaustive clustering algorithms, it takes much longer to execute.
+* 💡 *Tip:* Since this experiment involves the exhaustive clustering algorithms, it takes much longer to execute.
 You can see the progressive results, at any point during the experiment, in `python/plots/num_clusters/clustering_performance_logs.dat`.
 You can stop the simulation at any point in time, and plot the results collected until then by using `python3 python/plots/num_clusters/analyze.py` and `gnuplot python/plots/num_clusters/plot_num_clusters.gnuplot`, respectively.
 You may also want to just run the fast approaches by commenting the exhaustive runs in the `./run_fig_10.sh` configuration.

 * **Figure 10a: Purity**:
     * Plot: [`python/plots/num_clusters/numclusters_purity.pdf`](python/plots/num_clusters/numclusters_purity.pdf)